insight-centre/naisc/README.md

 For developing models and training there is a web application that can be built by the following (this requires Gradle for the moment and may not work on Java 17+)

-    ./gradlew meas
+    ./meas.sh

 The Web interface will be available at `http://localhost:8080`

-Alternatively you may download a precompiled version from https://john.mccr.ae/naisc/naisc-meas-all-1.1.jar and run it wtih
+**Alternatively** you may download use the release version with

-    java -jar naisc-meas-all-1.1.jar
+    java -jar naisc-meas-jar-with-dependencies-1.1.jar

-## ELEXIS Interface

-The linking interface for use with ELEXIS can be started with

-    ./gradlew bootRun

-It will be available at `http://localhost:8080`.
-More information about how to use this service is available at https://elexis-eu.github.io/elexis-rest/linking.html

 ## Command line operation